thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Coln and its tributaries
 - Rising river levels may lead to flooding.

-Flooding of low lying land and roads is expected on the River Coln especially around Fosse Bridge and Bibury.
-The forecast is for it to be dry today and overnight with further rain on Sunday and Monday.
-We expect river levels to remain high over the next few days.
+Flooding of low lying land and roads  remains possible today, 21 December 2025,  especially in the Fosse Bridge and Bibury areas.
+The forecast is for further rain and showers today becoming mostly dry by Monday.
+We expect river levels to remain high and responsive to further rain over the coming days..

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.
 Go to River levels online for updates on current river levels.

-This message will be updated by 09:00 21 December 2025 or as the situation changes.
+This message will be updated by 19:00 21 December 2025 or as the situation changes.

 <!-- flood_marker ends -->